Are FCH payors covering Telehealth services in lieu of face-to-face visits during the pandemic?

 Yes.
 With the support of the Families First Coronavirus Response Act, First Choice Health (FCH) payors will cover all COVID-19 related diagnosis visits with no cost sharing (Co-pays, Deductibles, and Co-insurance) and non COVID-19 related services at the usual contracted allowable during the public emergency period.

 What Telehealth billing guidelines should I use?

-Telehealth billing guidelines for members of First Choice Health Administrators: In order for services to be considered as Telehealth, they must be billed with either Telehealth modifier 95 for CPT codes in appendix P of the AMA CPT Book, or modifier GQ/GT for HCPCS codes in the CMS Telehealth Code List for 2020, or Place of Service 02.
+Telehealth billing guidelines for members of First Choice Health Administrators: In order for services to be considered as Telehealth, they must be billed with either Telehealth modifier 95 for CPT codes in appendix P of the AMA CPT Book, or modifier GQ/GT for HCPCS codes in the CMS Telehealth Code List for 2020.
+In 2022 the POS for all telehealth will change to POS 10.
+For members with Medicare; POS code 10 will come into effect on April 1, 2022.
 CMS and AMA reference links can be found below.

 Will there be any claims processing delays due to COVID-19?First Choice Health Administrators has historically maintained a greater than 90% virtual environment for claims processing standards.
 Remote workers have "life" happening in the background, but all efforts will be in place to ensure quality care and service continues to be provided.
 As FCH becomes aware of any significant payment delays with our PPO payors, we shall work with them to ensure timely and prompt resolution.